ins0mniaque/srcenv/CONTRIBUTING.md

 1. Fork it
 2. Create your feature branch (`git checkout -b ft/new-feature-name`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+3. Implement your feature and run the test suite
+   1. Make sure to add or update tests for your changes
+   2. All tests should pass
-4. Update all documentation, examples files and the README.md with details of changes to the interface.
-This includes new environment variables, exposed ports, useful file locations and container parameters.
+4. Update all documentation and the README.md with relevant details of the changes _(e.g. new options, environment variables and useful file locations)_
-5. Increase the version numbers in all documentation, examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme used is [Semantic Versioning](http://semver.org/).
+5. Commit your changes (`git commit -am 'Add some feature'`)
 6. Push to the branch (`git push origin ft/new-feature-name`)
 7. Create new Pull Request

 ## Code of Conduct

-Be good.
+Be kind.